Effects of Far-red Light on Strawberries

 strawberry

-What is far-red light
+What is far-red light?

-Far-red light is the radiation ranged from 700 nm to 800 nm.
-It falls at the red end of PAR range but ahead of infrared light.
-Since far-red light is at the edge of human visible light spectrum, it is barely visible to human eyes.
-Most plants absorb the far-red light from 701 nm to 750 nm while a few plants can absorb far-red radiation up to about 780 nm.
-Therefore, far-red light that is effective for plant growth is defined as the radiation with wavelength from 701 nm to 750 nm.
-This range of far-red light is perceivable by photoreceptor.
-It is shown to boost photosynthesis and stimulates CO2 assimilation directly, proving benefits for plant growth.
-Far-red light at 730 nm has the strongest impact on phytochrome absorption.
-As known, a combination of blue light (400 nm - 500 nm) and red light (600 nm - 700 nm) is beneficial for plant growth.
-Different ratios of red to far-red light and blue to far-red light also have further effects on plant growth than solely red or blue light.
+Most plants absorb the far-red light from 701 nm to 750 nm, while a few plants can absorb far-red radiation up to about 780 nm.
+Therefore, far-red light that is effective for plant growth is defined as the radiation with a wavelength from 701 nm to 750 nm.
+This range of far-red light is perceivable by the photoreceptor.
+It is shown to boost photosynthesis and stimulate CO2 assimilation directly, proving benefits for plant growth.

 Effects of far-red light on strawberries

-• Regulate flowering
+Regulate flowering

-Flowering is mediated by photoperiod, which means that the duration and timing of light affects flowering.
-Photoperiod is regulated by photosynthesis phytochrome, Pr ( phytochrome red) and Pfr ( phytochrome far-red).
 Red light, far-red light, and darkness can control the conversion of two phytochromes.
 Red light (660 nm) drives Pr toward its biologically active form, Pfr.
 In contrast, Pfr converted to Pr during the night or when it absorbs far-red (730 nm) light.
-The inter-convertible forms of phytochrome enable growers control and trigger the flowering of strawberries by mediating the ratio of red to far-red light.
-For June-bearing strawberries, far-red light promote flowering.
-With the developments of LED grow lights, growers can control the flowering more effectively.
-LED grow lights with more far-red light have impressive influence on day extension and night break management for strawberries.
-By controlling the red to far-red light ratios and duration of lighting for strawberries, LED grow lights allow the independent of natural season and target year-round production.
-Here is a picture about the process of phytochrome regulating the flowering of strawberries.
+The interconvertible forms of phytochrome enable growers to control and trigger the flowering of strawberries by mediating the ratio of red to far-red light.

 far red light regulate flowering Photoperiodic control

-• Shape morphology
+Shape morphology

-High far-red light ratio can increase the elongation of stems and leaf areas but reduce the leaf thickness.
-Strawberries receive the same light quality and intensity with the light source when they are fully exposed to supplement light without shading.
-But the plant shades change the light quality and cut down the light intensity.
-For a single strawberry plants, lighting intensity of lower leaves decrease significantly due to the shade of upper leaves.
-Upper leaves block most of the light in PAR range but transmit most of far-red light.
-In consequence, the red to far-red light ratio for lower leaves drop rapidly.
-To gain more light, lower leaves are struggle to grow larger leaves and longer stems.
-This process is known as shade avoidance syndrome (SAS).
-Although far-ref light is beneficial for the elongation of leaf areas, the leaf thickness declined.
+Although far-red light is beneficial for the elongation of leaf areas, the leaf thickness declined.
 There is mesophyll tissue in the leaf to control the light transmission.
-Mesophyll can form the palisade and spongy tissues of leaf in different structures to regulate the light capture capacity, and acclimatize to various lighting environment.
-Under low red to far-red light condition, thickness of palisade is reduced, and then resulting thinner leaf.
-Thus, far-red light conduces to light interception and capture capacity, shaping tall the slim strawberry plant.
+Mesophyll can form the palisade and spongy tissues of a leaf in different structures to regulate the light capture capacity and acclimate to various lighting environments.
+Under low red to far-red light conditions, the thickness of the palisade is reduced, and then resulting thinner leaf.
+Thus, far-red light conduces to light interception and capture capacity, shaping the tall, slim strawberry plant.

-Should far-red light be added for growing strawberries
+Should far-red light be added for growing strawberries?

-Whether supplementing far-red light depends on your goals for growing strawberries.
+Whether supplementing with far-red light depends on your goals for growing strawberries.
 Which strawberry cultivars would you like to cultivate?
 Jun-bearing strawberries or Everbearing strawberries?
 Are your goals to improve plant growth or promote flowering?
 Or, do you aim to grow strawberry plants with larger leaves or longer stems?

 +86-755-33581002